ayles-software/laravel-mysql-s3-backup/README.md

 ## Installation

+1. Install package

+    ```composer require parkourben99/laravel-mysql-s3-backup```

-1. Add it to your `composer.json`:
+    Or add it to your `composer.json`:
     ```
-    "fitztrev/laravel-mysql-s3-backup": "dev-master"
+    "parkourben99/laravel-mysql-s3-backup": "1.0"
     ```

 2. Update your composer packages